Staso Docs

 from staso.integrations import patch_anthropic

-patch_anthropic() # Guard evaluates every tool_use block automatically
+patch_anthropic() # every tool_use is evaluated automatically

 Why Guard

-• allow — the call proceeds unchanged.
+• allow — proceed.

 Next